atcoder8/rating-graph-processor/README.md

 The help message when you run `rating-graph-processor -h` is as follows.

 ```
-Adds a white background to convert the image to opaque.
-It also generates an image scaled to fit the size of the X(formerly Twitter) header image
+Converts the specified image to an image that fits the X (formerly Twitter) header

-Usage: rating-graph-processor <ORIGINAL_IMAGE> <OUTPUT_DIR>
+Usage: rating-graph-processor [OPTIONS] <ORIGINAL_IMAGE> <OUTPUT_DIR>

 Arguments:
   <ORIGINAL_IMAGE>  Original image
   <OUTPUT_DIR>      Output directory for processed images

 Options:
+  -c, --config <CONFIG>  Configuration file
+      --header-only      If this flag is specified, only images processed for headers will be generated.
+An image that has only been opaque will not be generated
   -h, --help             Print help
   -V, --version          Print version
 ```

 # Configuration